 As a chronic headache sufferer, maintaining a regular sleep schedule is one of the most important ways I can prevent a painful flare-up.
 My most reliable headache trigger by far is not getting enough sleep or being forced to wake up earlier than normal.
 Whenever I’ve had to alter my routine to catch an early flight or go to an early meeting I feel wrecked for the rest of the day.
 It’s hard for me to concentrate.
 I spend the day in a mental fog.
 Sometimes I take a nap in the afternoon, which only makes it harder for me to go to sleep at my regular time that night.

-Unfortunately I was woken again a few weeks later at 6:30am on a Saturday, and now a week after that at 5:30am, so the problem had definitely not been resolved.
-To add to the difficulty, my neighbor didn’t always turn off the alarm right away, but instead let it buzz, buzz, buzz for several minutes.
-On the second occasion it went on for at least 40 minutes, and even penetrated the ear plugs I tried wearing to block it out.
+Unfortunately, a few weeks later, I had been awoken again at 6:30 am on a Saturday.
+A week after that at 5:30 am, so the problem had definitely not been resolved.
+To add to the difficulty, my neighbor didn’t always turn off the alarm right away but instead let it buzz, buzz, buzz for several minutes.
+On the second occasion, it went on for at least 40 minutes and even penetrated the earplugs I tried wearing to block it out.
 I was only able to go back to sleep by listening to music on headphones, which is not the most comfortable way to lay your head on a pillow.

 If the situation continues, perhaps I will feel forced to bring up my health problem, maybe even get a doctor’s note.
 But I fear that even that will not be taken seriously, that my neighbor and the apartment manager will just roll their eyes and think, “What a crybaby.
 I hope she leaves when her lease is up.”